PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-05 17:19:13
+Last updated: 2024-04-05 17:19:46
-Random Quote: Are you aware, that breaking a broath can have deadly- even fatal repercussions? - Barney Stinson
+Random Quote: When you spend years thinking about something obsessively, that something is your whole world, your perfect world. - Tokyo